-Course Description: Students will have more complicated practical experience with Carpentry, Electrical and Plumbing.
-Working in conjunction with the Associated General Contractors of Denver, students focus on various specifics of modular home building.
-The home's plumbing will include wastewater, domestic supply and fixture installation while the electrical aspects will focus on all facets of residential wiring, including rough wiring, installation of electrical fixtures and finish wiring.
-Carpentry for this year will include a more comprehensive understanding of framing, drywall, exterior siding, roofing, insulation, windows, doors, trim and cabinet installation.
+Course Description: Students will gain more complex practical experience with carpentry, electrical and plumbing.
+Working in conjunction with the Associated General Contractors of Denver, students focus on various skills in preparation for entry into trades apprenticeships.
+Students will be introduced to all facets of residential and commercial wiring, installation of fixtures, plumbing and finish work.
+Carpentry in Construction II will include a more comprehensive understanding of framing, drywall, exterior siding, roofing, insulation, windows, doors, trim and cabinet installation.